steph-xue/meme-generator/README.md

 ## Overview

-This project is a small, interactive website built to practice working with external APIs and managing form state in React.
+This project is a small, interactive web application built to practice working with external APIs and managing form state in React.
 It is built with React, JavaScript, HTML, and CSS, and bundled with Vite.
 When the page loads, the application fetches a list of meme templates from the Imgflip API and stores them in state, so a new template can be selected instantly at any time without a repeat network request.
 Text entered into the top and bottom fields updates the meme image live as the user types, since both are controlled inputs tied directly to the component's state.

 <br>